thriveweb/sailinginparadise/content/boatTours/2018-08-31-romantic-sails.md

         millionaires mansions at Sovereign Islands.

-        With a longer charter you may also have time for a snorkel stop* or spend a little longer chilling at Wavebreak and enjoy a relaxing lunch.

         In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.

-        \*(We are currently unable to provide snorkel gear due to Covid restrictions.
-Please BYO gear if you wish to snorkel on your charter)
       title: Where can we go?
     - dropdownContent: >-
         **Where do your boats depart from?**